Khortha language: Literature

-In 1950, Sriniwas Panuri translated Kali Das's Meghadutam in Khortha.
+In 1950, Sriniwas Panuri translated Kalidasa's Meghadutam in Khortha.
 In 1956, he composed two works Balkiran and Divyajyoti.
 Bhubaneswar Dutta Sharma, Sriniwas Panuri, Viswanath Dasaundhi and Viswanath Nagar were among first people who started literature in Khortha.
 Some prominent writers in Khortha language are A.K Jha, Shivnath Pramanik, B.N Ohdar.
+For the first time, efforts were made to reach Khortha language and literature to the People of Jharkhand through the Internet by the founder of the Sarkari Library, Mr Mananjay Mahato.
+Khortha literature became available online for the first time due to the efforts of Mr. Mananjay Mahato.